ebkr/r2modmanPlus/flatpak/README.md

     - This file is regenerated any time there is a change to [`yarn.lock`](../yarn.lock)

 - [`generate-release-manifest.js`](./generate-release-manifest.js) is a small script to take the manifest that is in the git repo, and update the sources to pull from git instead of using the local file system
+    - This script does use the `yaml` package, which is already used by r2modman, but this means you need to have ran `yarn install` at least once

 ## Building locally